EricZinda/InductorHtn/readme.md

 ============================================================
 This lightweight [Hierarchical Task Network](https://en.wikipedia.org/wiki/Hierarchical_task_network) engine was first used in production in an iPhone strategy game called [Exospecies](https://www.exospecies.com).
 Visit the [Exospecies Blog](https://blog.inductorsoftware.com) for more details.
 It is designed to be small, memory constrained, and used as an implementation detail of an app.
 It used the classic [SHOP Planner](http://www.cs.umd.edu/projects/shop/description.html) as inspiration and largely followed that model.

 It can be used natively in C++ and it has bindings that support Python 3.x as well (using CTypes).
+It has been built and tested on Windows, Mac, and Ubuntu Linux.

 Use and enjoy!